boathit/research-papers/t2vec/README.md

 $ python t2vec.py -data data -vocab_size 18866 -criterion_name "KLDIV" -knearestvocabs "preprocessing/porto-vocab-dist-cell100.h5"
 ```

 The training produces two model `checkpoint.pt` and `best_model.pt`, `checkpoint.pt` contains the latest trained model and `best_model.pt` saves the model which has the best performance on the validation data.
+You can find our saved `best_model.pt` [here](https://drive.google.com/open?id=1uxZUmvFHhpY8tOXvCDHuEd7KFOTYp109).

 In our original experiment, the model was trained with a Tesla K40 GPU about 14 hours so you can just terminate the training after 14 hours if you use a GPU that is as good as or better than K40, the above two models will be saved automatically.